-The climate emergency we are currently facing is not just of our own making, it is the effect of all human created emissions throughout history.
-Today, we are at 1.2 degrees of warming and already witnessing an unprecedented increase in the frequency and magnitude of extreme weather events from droughts, heatwaves, flooding, winter storms, hurricanes, and wildfires[3] across the globe.
+The climate emergency we are currently facing is the effect of all human created emissions throughout history.
+Today, we are at 1.2 degrees of warming and already witnessing an unprecedented increase in the frequency and magnitude of extreme weather events from droughts, heatwaves, flooding, winter storms, hurricanes, and wildfires^[3] across the globe.
 These risks have direct and indirect impacts on everyone, as shown by the recent economic impacts of the pandemic and conflicts, as a result of disruption to the global economy.
-Therefore, these risks apply to all residents of the Borough.

-Despite these warning, we continue to head for a dramatic temperature rise of 3-5°C this century[1], threatening humanity and the world's natural ecosystems if nothing is done.
-The signs of an acceleration in warming are clear, 2020 was the hottest year on record so far, bookending the hottest decade worldwide[2], meaning our horizon for meaningful action is shrinking.
+Despite these warnings, we continue to head for a dramatic temperature rise of 3-5°C this century^[1], threatening humanity and the world's natural ecosystems if nothing is done.
+The signs of an acceleration in warming are clear, 2020 was the hottest year on record so far, bookending the hottest cade worldwide^[2], meaning our horizon for action is shrinking.

 Our future response must exceed the totality of our collective emissions.
 In October 2018, the Intergovernmental Panel on Climate Change (IPCC) report set out the dire consequences if humanity fails to limit warming to 1.5°C - on our health, economy and our lives.
-Effectively, the IPCC report said that the world had just 12 years to get a grip of the problem or face irreparable damage.
+In response to this, The UK adopted The Paris Agreement in November 2016, and has committed to reduce greenhouse gas emissions by 100% by 2050.